 What is Austrian Wine: Vienna is the world’s largest wine-producing city.
 Try Grüner Veltliner, Austria’s signature dry white wine, Gemischter Satz, a wine made from at least three grape varieties in the wine region of Vienna, and Sturm, a partially fermented wine that is only made between September to October.

-Where to drink Austrian Wine: you can find excellent wine at cafes, restaurants, bars, food markets and supermarkets.
-One of the best places to drink wine is at a Heuriger in Grinzing, a wine tavern in the wine region of Vienna.
+Where to drink Austrian Wine: cafes, restaurants, bars, food markets and supermarkets.
+If you can, visit a Heuriger in Grinzing, a wine tavern in the wine region of Vienna and try local wines.

 6. Austrian Schnapps